Why a WAF?

-To make sure WAF is functional, the security module needs to be in-line for the application traffic.
+To make sure a WAF is functional, the security module needs to be in-line for the application traffic.
 It can be in non-blocking Monitoring mode if that is a concern.
 There are two ways to install a WAF with a modern web application: at the first tier or at the last mile – right on the application server.

-First tier means that you have WAF installed as part of the load‑balancing layer.
+First tier means that you have the WAF installed as part of the load‑balancing layer.
 This works well if you are using NGINX Plus as the load balancer.
-Alternatively, WAF can be installed directly on the application server.
-This is also known as a secured or protected container, in environments where the developers use containers like Docker with preinstalled WAF inside to deploy their apps.
+Alternatively, the WAF can be installed directly on the application server.
+This is also known as a secured or protected container, in environments where the developers use containers like Docker with a preinstalled WAF inside to deploy their apps.
 The latter option is only available with software WAFs.
 This can work well when NGINX Plus is used as an application server.

 Wallarm installs right into the instance of NGINX or NGINX Plus as a dynamic software module certified by NGINX, Inc., making it a perfect fit for either of the deployment models.